danReynolds/Psych306/chapter4.md

 ## Figure and Ground

 Ability to distinguish figures of objects in the foreground from ground, surfaces or objects, lying behind the figures.
 Process governed by a collection of principles acting together.
-Rubin faces trick us by having it look like faces in the foreground, or a vase in the foreground.
+Rubin vase tricks us by having it look like faces in the foreground, or a vase in the foreground.

 For the Rubin vase, we use: